-[Editor’s Note: This draft is updated through Nov.
-8, 2019, and will be updated as Brexit progresses]
+[Editor’s Note: This draft is updated through Jan.
+31, 2020, and will be amended as Brexit progresses]

 On March 29, 2017, the United Kingdom (UK) invoked Article 50 of the Lisbon Treaty, beginning the two-year process of leaving the European Union (EU), more commonly known as Brexit.
-Although the UK government and the EU reached a deal on the withdrawal agreement in November 2018, British Members of Parliament (MPs) have not been able to rally a majority to support a specific withdrawal arrangement on several occasions.
+Although the UK government and the EU first reached a deal on a withdrawal agreement in November 2018, British Members of Parliament (MPs) were not able to rally a majority to support a specific withdrawal arrangement until January 2020.

-Because the government has not been able to secure parliamentary approval for the deal — and considering the UK was originally set to exit the EU on March 29, 2019, regardless of whether an agreement had been reached — MPs have voted (and the EU has agreed) to delay Brexit on two separate occasions between early March and late October 2019.
+Because the government was, until recently, unable to secure parliamentary approval for a deal — and considering the UK was originally set to exit the EU on March 29, 2019, regardless of whether an agreement had been reached — MPs voted (and the EU agreed) to delay Brexit on three occasions between early March and late October 2019.
 Below, we provide an in-depth look into the events that followed each of those extensions and examine the transition period, plus its possible outcomes.